-Coronavirus: Pandemic the biggest challenge the globe faces since World War 2, says UN chief
+Coronavirus: Pandemic the biggest challenge the globe faces since World War II, says UN chief

 Antonio Guterres said the crisis will bring an unparalleled recession and ‘enhanced instability, enhanced unrest and enhanced conflict’.

-United Nations Secretary General Antonio Guterres warned on Tuesday that the coronavirus pandemic is the greatest challenge the world faces since World War 2, AP reported.
+United Nations Secretary General Antonio Guterres warned on Tuesday that the coronavirus pandemic is the greatest challenge the world faces since World War II, AP reported.
 Guterres called for a much stronger and more effective global response to the pandemic.

 The secretary general said the crisis will bring a recession “that probably has no parallel in the recent past”.
 A study by the United Nations Conference on Trade and Development had said earlier this week that there will be a loss of trillions of dollars of global income this year due to the pandemic.
 It had added that except possibly India and China, the economies of all developing countries will face recession.